 Day 3: One day Cruise to the tree islands Hydra – Poros – Aegina

 By far the most beloved cruise of Athens!
-Elegant vessels, delicious food, live music, dancing, entertainment and a sea of happy faces from all over the world on a wonderful voyage to Greek islands.
+Elegant vessels, delicious food, live music, dancing, entertainment, and a sea of happy faces from all over the world on a wonderful voyage to Greek islands.
 Let’s sail together!
-You only need to bring your camera…we’ll bring the good mood!
+You only need to bring your camera…we’ll bring a good mood!

 An hour and 15 minutes later, we enter the port of Hydra, whose amphitheater shape once served as a safe shelter for Saronic Pirates.
 From the decks, you will be able to admire the very special architecture and dramatic landscapes of this island, whose old traditional stone houses and mansions silently stand witness to a long and turbulent history.

 As soon as you disembark, it’s all there… the small narrow stone-paved streets waiting to be explored on foot or by the island’s traditional “vehicle” – the saddled donkey.. captivating walks along the old seaside promenade.. crystal clear waters… radiant traditional fine-craft shops.. the beauty of Hydra will conquer you forever!
 You will have about 1 hour and 30 minutes at leisure to enjoy the unique charms of Hydra and while returning back on board you will receive a homecoming welcome.
 The tables will be set for the second sitting giving you an opportunity to taste the gastronomic creations of our Chef.
-After your meal relax with our orchestra and singer GARO, and have a good laugh with our entertainer Jeannot!
+After your meal relaxes with our orchestra and singer GARO and has a good laugh with our entertainer Jeannot!
 As you sail on Apostolos and his dancers will make you dance to Greek rhythms.
-Time will fly quickly….and after a two hour trip we shall arrive to our last port of call, the island of Aegina.
+Time will fly quickly….and after a two-hour trip, we shall arrive at our last port of call, the island of Aegina.

 Finally, the third choice is to stay in Aegina and enjoy a walk or horse-carriage ride around the town or relax in one of the harbor’s charming waterfront coffee shops.
 And if you think that the day ends here….. you are mistaken!

-A “Traditional Greek Folk Show” with singers and dancers in original costumes form all of Greece who, together with our Officers, Hostesses and the ever amusing Jeannot will entertain and animate you up to the final moment as the ship docks in Piraeus.
+A “Traditional Greek Folk Show” with singers and dancers in original costumes from all of Greece who, together with our Officers, Hostesses, and the ever-amusing Jeannot will entertain and animate you up to the final moment as the ship docks in Piraeus.
 On the way to the port of Piraeus, Passengers are invited to the main lounge to enjoy our international live orchestra and local Greek folk dances.
 Our main aim is the entertainment of all our passengers.
-This cruise is the ideal introduction to the ‘Greek Spirit’, the life, the culture, the entertainment and the famous Greek hospitality (‘filoxenia’)
+This cruise is the ideal introduction to the ‘Greek Spirit’, the life, the culture, the entertainment, and the famous Greek hospitality (‘filoxenia’)

 Day 4: Full day Corinth canal, ancient Corinth, Rio, Antirio, Amphilochia, Vonitsa, Lefkada private tour